Health Information Technology

-This six-month program is entirely online with an approximately 30-35 hour per week commitment to complete the reading, comprehension, assignments and quizzes.
+This six-month online program typically requires 30-35 hours of study time per week to fully comprehend the reading material and to complete assignments and quizzes.
 Course topics include the culture of health care, terminology in health care and public health settings, information and computer science, health management information systems, health workflow process analysis and redesign, quality improvement, and usability and human factors.

 Potential Job Titles